CT-02: HVAC Piping Vulnerabilities

 More information on this subject is available Here

 Galvanic activity is blamed for many more conditions than actually exist.
-For much older buildings, no one knew what galvanic insulators were at the time they were constructed, and yet those buildings never experienced most of the problems common today.
+For much older buildings, no one knew what galvanic insulators were at the time the systems were installed, and yet those buildings never experienced most of the problems common today.

 One obvious factor is lower quality new steel pipe which is in turn far more susceptible to corrosion, as well as less effective corrosion control.
 For a condenser water system with a genuine low 0.4 MPY corrosion rate, galvanic insulators are barely necessary.
 But once exceeding 5 MPY, they become mandatory.
 The generally higher corrosion rate common to all piping systems today make the use of galvanic insulators more important, but still mostly appropriate at open condenser water systems.